Shaffer Internship Program

 Interns work closely with staff in Student Life and Learning and participate in leadership development training.
 Additionally, interns have the opportunity to work and support one another throughout the year.
 Shaffer Interns exercise their own creativity and autonomy in their internship projects.

-Interns work five hours per week, receive a stipend of $500 a semester, attend mandatory monthly meetings with their cohort, and are eligible to register for credit through the School of Education and LEAD IU, EDUC U208 Training for Paraprofessionals.
+Interns work five hours per week, attend monthly meetings with their cohort, and are eligible to register for credit through the School of Education, EDUC U-208 Training for Paraprofessionals, or the School of Public and Environmental Affairs, SPEA-V 381 or V 380.

-Hoosier Leadershape Shaffer Intern will engage in the planning, marketing, and recruitment of student participants for the LeaderShape Institute.
-The LeaderShape Institute is a week-long intensive leadership program to be held at Bradford Woods.
-Interested applicants should have a passion for leadership development, be detail oriented, and have experience in planning and marketing.
-Interested applicants will be involved in presentations, involvement fair representation, and other events to promote the Hoosier Leadership Program.
-It is required that this position are on-site for the institute (March 11-17, 2017- Spring Break)
+The Hoosier Leadership Program Shaffer Intern will engage in the planning, marketing, and recruitment of student participants for our four Hoosier Leadership Program retreats: Hoosier First Year Leadership Orientation, Hoosier Emerging Leaders Retreat, and Hoosier LeaderShape Institute.
+Interested applicants should have a passion for leadership development, be detail-oriented, and have experience in planning and marketing events.
+Interested applicants will be involved in presentations, representation at involvement fairs, and other events to promote the Hoosier Leadership Program.
+It is required that this intern is on-site for the LeaderShape Institute during Spring Break.

-The Greek Awards and Assessment Program Shal oriented, creative, have strong written and verbal communication skills, and be able to handle multiple tasks at one time.ffer Intern will engage in the planning, implementation, and assessment for the greek community.
+The Greek Awards and Assessment Program Shaffer Intern will engage in the planning, implementation, and assessment for the fraternity and sorority community.
 In the spring semester, the intern will serve as the primary support for the Greek Awards Celebration.
 The intern will focus on the logistics of the event including preparing awards, scripting the event, working with various campus partners and community members.
-Interested applicants should be detail.
+Interested applicants should be detail oriented, creative, have strong written and verbal communication skills, and be able to handle multiple tasks at one time.

 How To Apply